skupperproject/refdog/input/commands/site-update.md

 ## Errors

-- **A site resource already exists**
+- **No site resource exists**

-  There is already a site resource defined for the namespace.
+  There is no existing Skupper site resource to update.

 </section>